 The Center for Social Studies Education (CSSE) was established in 2009 as a partnership between the Minnesota Department of Education and the Minnesota Historical Society.
 The CSSE maintains a regularly updated calendar of events related to social studies, as well as lesson plans and other resources for social studies instruction, curriculum, and assessment for social studies educators at all grade levels.
 The CSSE also coordinates professional development with seven statewide social studies-related professional organizations.
 Visit the CSSE website to join the network, or explore resources for each of the social studies disciplines.

-Recognition and Awards Programs
+Social Studies Awards Programs